 In the ordinary course of conducting our business, we are, from time to time, involved in various legal proceedings, administrative proceedings, regulatory government investigations and other matters, including those in which we are a plaintiff, that are complex in nature and have outcomes that are difficult to predict.
 In accordance with topic ASC Topic 450, we record accruals for such contingencies to the extent that we conclude that it is probable that a liability will be incurred and the amount of the related loss can be reasonably estimated.
 Our assessment of each matter may change based on future unexpected events.
 An unexpected adverse judgment in any pending litigation could cause a material impact on our business operations, intellectual property, results of operations or financial position.
 Unless otherwise expressly stated, we believe costs associated with litigation will not have a material impact on our financial position or liquidity, but may be material to the results of operations in any given period.
-We assume no obligation to update the status of pending litigation, except as may be required by applicable law, statute or regulation.
+We assume no obligation to update the status of pending litigation, except as may be required by GAAP, applicable law, statute or regulation.
 For a complete description of the facts and circumstances surrounding material litigation to which we are a party, see Note 12 in Item 8.
-"Financial Statements and Supplementary Data" included in our See Note 2 in Item 8.
 "Financial Statements and Supplementary Data" included in our 2016 10-K.